zecure/shadowd.zecure.org/content/overview/introduction.md

 Shadow Daemon uses small connectors on application level to intercept requests.
 This guarantees that the analyzed data is exactly the same as the input data of the web application, a task many firewalls fail to do properly.
-The installation of the connectors is easy and does not require coding abilities.

 At the moment the following programming languages, libs, and frameworks are supported: